This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 How To Replace MacBook Pro Screen [Methods & Steps]

-Here are two ways you can try replacing the MacBook Pro screen.
-Firstly, we will be discussing how you can do it at home, and the next one will be taking it to a professional.
+Here are two ways you can replace the MacBook Pro screen.
+Firstly, we will discuss how you can do it at home, and the next one will take it to a professional.

 Method 1: Do It Yourself (DIY)